 Remember, you're not throwing this money down a bottomless pit--it's going to be put in an escrow account for later use.
 You’re also protected by the contingencies you choose to put in place.
 Make sure to work with a reputable, experienced real estate agent when crafting your offer.
 A good contract with proper contingencies is essential in protecting your earnest money deposit.

 Around closing time, you should discuss with your home loan specialist if the money should be put towards closing costs or if you will be receiving a refund of all or a portion of the earnest money.
 The VA seriously limits what Veteran borrowers pay in closing costs, so you might be getting a full refund.
 Either way, the money is there.

-You can talk with a loan specialist at Veterans United, a VA lender, about any VA-loan related questions at 855-870-8845.
+Still have questions about earnest money or the VA loan in general?
+You can talk with a loan specialist at Veterans United, a VA lender, at 855-870-8845.

 Buying a condominium with you VA home loan benefit is a great option.
 However, there are additional requirements that differ from purchasing a single-family residence or a multiunit complex.